Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 2. Click the [KILL WORKER OF THIS QUEUE TYPE] button in the toolbar.
   The workers of the selected queue type have been killed.
 The process actions of the selected queue type will not continue until you restart the workflow processes.
 A confirmation message is displayed.

-3. Unfold the engine room panel, disable the *Disable workflow* toggle in the *Actindo Work Flow Engine* box and fold the engine room panel again.
+3. To restart the worker again, unfold the engine room panel, disable the *Disable workflow* toggle in the *Actindo Work Flow Engine* section and fold the engine room panel again.
     The workflow processes will start automatically after one minute.